Alfred Robbins Lodge

 In recent years, both Gallery Lodge and Alfred Robbins Lodge were featured in an article in The Guardian newspaper, which implied that journalists in the two lodges, along with MPs that were members of Masonic Lodges, were secretly running the Country!
 Although we enjoyed the “cloak and dagger” implications of being involved in such a plot, with no members of either Lodge working at the Houses of Parliament or in fact, in journalism, we had to point out their factual inaccuracies and the newspaper was forced to print a retraction.

 The Guardian saga however, raises a very important point, about the public view of Freemasonry.
 Back in Sir Alfred Robbins day – the 1920’s and 1930’s, Freemasonry was very open.
-Everyone in a town or village would know that the Doctor, Accountant and Solicitor were Freemasons.
-The local Lodge(s) would parade through the town or village in their regalia.
+Everyone in a town or village would know that the Doctor, Accountant and Solicitor were likely to be Freemasons.
+The local Lodge(s) would hold an annual parade through the town or village in their regalia.
 Unfortunately, the advent of the Second World War forced Freemasons into secrecy and hiding as they were persecuted by the Nazis.
 Masonic records had to be hidden away, not to reveal the identities and addresses of Freemasons.
-Whilst this secrecy was absolutely needed, it can definitely be argued that Freemasonry stayed secret for far too long after the war and so fed by tabloid paranoia, a persona of distrust of Freemasonry has proliferated, which is a real shame because the publicly stated mission of the United Grand Lodge of England is “To cement our reputation as a force for good in our communities and society at large, and as a thriving organisation that people aspire to join”.
+Whilst this secrecy was absolutely needed, it can definitely be argued that Freemasonry stayed secret for far too long after the war and so fed by tabloid paranoia, “an aura” of distrust of Freemasonry has proliferated, which is a real shame because the publicly stated mission of the United Grand Lodge of England is “To cement our reputation as a force for good in our communities and society at large, and as a thriving organisation that people aspire to join”.

 As for Alfred Robbins Lodge, we are far less “James Bond” or the subject of a spy thriller as suggested by The Guardian but much more “Last of the Summer Wine”!